 - Renovation of the convent into the Tignish Heritage Inn

-This heritage building was sitting vacant in the community, with very little hope of a future when the Initiatives took purchased it in 1993 and carried out a major restoration and renovation the project.
-It was a huge undertaking and significant debt was taken on by the corporation through an ACOA repayable loan which became difficult to repay.
-In 2001 after negotiations with ACOA and the province a debt settlement was reached.
-Tourism is still a little unpredictable in this region and we have years that the property runs a deficit which Tignish Initiatives absorbs because we are committed to maintaining and operating this cherished heritage property in our community.
+This heritage building was sitting vacant in the community, with very little hope of a future when the Initiatives took possession of it in 1993 and carried out a major restoration and renovation the project.
+It was a huge undertaking, and significant debt was taken on by the corporation through an ACOA repayable loan, which became difficult to repay.
+In 2001, after negotiations with ACOA and the province a debt settlement was reached.
+Tourism is still a little unpredictable in this region, and we have years in the property running a deficit, which Tignish Initiatives absorbs because we are committed to maintaining and operating this cherished heritage property in our community.

 - Restoration of the Dalton Annex

-The Dalton School was vacated in 1989 when the new Tignish Elementary School opened and would have no doubt not have survived had it not been for the formation of the Tignish Initiatives.
-It currently houses the IWMC, Constituency Office of the Honorable Bobby Morrissey, MP for Egmont, Transportation Infrastructure Renewal Finance Offices, Carla L Kelly Law Office and DFO Catch Certification, Access PEI and Bradley Handrahan Chartered Accountant’s Satellite Office in Tignish.
-It continues to be strong asset to our community.
+The Dalton School was vacated in 1989 when the new Tignish Elementary School opened, and would have no doubt not have survived had it not been for the formation of the Tignish Initiatives.
+It currently houses the IWMC, Constituency Office of the Honorable Bobby Morrissey, MP for Egmont, Transportation Infrastructure Renewal Finance Offices, Carla L Kelly Law Office, and DFO Catch Certification, Access PEI, and Bradley Handrahan Chartered Accountant’s Satellite Office in Tignish.
+It continues to be a strong asset to our community.

 - Holiday Island Production

-Originally specializing in ceramic figurines this operation has found its salvation in recent years in a line of bath and body product that was developed in-house during the course of a HRSDC JCP project utilizing our local Irish Moss which is harvested on our shores.
-The product line has been picked up by gift shops throughout PEI and the Maritimes and makes up over 80% of our
+Originally specializing in ceramic figurines, this operation has found its salvation in recent years in a line of bath and body products that was developed in-house during the course of an HRSDC JCP project utilizing our local Irish Moss, which is harvested on our shores.
+The product line was carried by gift shops throughout PEI and the Maritimes and made up over 80% of our wholesale revenues.
+Unfortunately, this operation was drastically affected by the COVID-19 turn of events and closed in 2020 and never reopened.

 - Tignish Cultural Centre

-The Tignish Cultural Centre which houses the local museum featuring artifacts and documentation of the local history and culture was the 1999 Bicentennial Celebrations Legacy Project.
-It was turned over to the Tignish Historical Preservation Foundation who operated it for the first 6 years.
-In 2005 with mounting debt and lack of capacity the group approached Tignish Initiatives to purchase the asset and take on the operation and mandate.
-Tignish has in its capacity successfully operated the centre since and has been host to art exhibits both local and provincial as well as quilt shows and cultural experiences.
-Also located in the building is the Community Library, Community Internet Access Site, Visitor Welcome Centre and Tignish Treasures a small gift shop which features local artisans including paintings, quilts, soaps, knitting etc.
+The Tignish Cultural Centre, which houses the local museum featuring artifacts and documentation of the local history and culture, was the 1999 Bicentennial Celebrations Legacy Project.
+It was turned over to the Tignish Historical Preservation Foundation, which operated it for the first 6 years.
+In 2005, with mounting debt and a lack of capacity, the group approached Tignish Initiatives to purchase the asset and take on the operation and mandate.
+Tignish has successfully operated the centre since and has been host to art exhibits, both local and provincial, as well as quilt shows and cultural experiences.
+Also located in the building is the Community Library and the community museum/interpretive centre.

 - North Cape Enhancement Project

-An extensive expansion a renovation project with the assistance of ACOA, NRCan, Department of Development & Technology and Department of Transportation & Public Works was carried out in 2003 which involved the development of the Wind Energy Interpretive Centre, expansion of the Wind & Reef Restaurant and the North Cape Gift Shop.
+An extensive expansion a renovation project with the assistance of ACOA, NRCan, Department of Development & Technology, and Department of Transportation & Public Works was carried out in 2003, which involved the development of the Wind Energy Interpretive Centre, expansion of the Wind & Reef Restaurant, and the North Cape Gift Shop.
 The project also included the construction of a large paved parking lot and other necessary site upgrades to make the site safer for visitors and locals alike.
 Our North Cape operation continues to generate revenues to help sustain the corporation.
-We just participated in an accelerate market readiness program and hope to implement a few recommendations for next season.
-And most recently a full refresh to the interpretive centre as well us upgrades to the building and site!
+We just participated in an accelerated market readiness program and hope to implement a few recommendations for next season. in 2021, a full refresh to the interpretive centre as well as upgrades to the building and site!

 - Community Beautification Project